QOSGroup/qos/docs/install/validator.md

 qoscli query validator --owner <owner_address_of_validator>
 ```

-Mind the value of `status`, zero indicate your validator is active.
+Mind the value of `status`, zero indicates your validator is active.

 ### Confirm Your Validator is Running